Maintaining Eligibility

 - TEACH Grants

-You should also be aware that as a recipient of financial assistance, you must comply with the Satisfactory Academic Progress (SAP) Policy, outlined above.
-By withdrawing, you may not be eligible for financial assistance from Texas A&M University in the future, because you did not complete a specified number of credit hours for which aid was disbursed.
+Recipients of financial assistance must comply with the Satisfactory Academic Progress (SAP) Policy, outlined above.
+Withdrawing may affect a student’s SAP and future financial aid eligibility at Texas A&M University, as they will not have completed the required number of credit hours for which aid was awarded.

-Allowed: You are enrolled in 15 or more credit hours, including a previously passed 3 credit hour course.
-Your financial aid will not be affected because you are in 12 credit hours (full-time) that are not repeated courses.
+Allowed: A student enrolled in 15 or more credit hours, including a previously passed 3-credit-hour course, will not have financial aid eligibility affected if at least 12 credit hours (full-time enrollment) are not repeated courses.

-Allowed: You received an unsatisfactory or failing grade in the course.
-You want to take the course again to receive a satisfactory or passing grade.
-You can take the course again.
-There is no limit to the number of times you can retake a course if you continue to receive a failing grade.
+Allowed: The student received an unsatisfactory or failing grade in the course and wants to take the course again to receive a satisfactory or passing grade.
+The student can take the course again.
+There is no limit to the number of times a student can retake a course if they continue to receive a failing grade.

-Allowed: You are enrolled in 12 or more credit hours, including a previously passed 3 credit hour course.
-Your financial aid will not be affected because you are in 9 credit hours (full-time) that are not repeated courses.
+Allowed: The student is enrolled in 12 or more credit hours, including a previously passed 3-credit-hour course.
+The student’s financial aid will not be affected because they are in 9 credit hours (full-time) that are not repeated courses.

-Not allowed: You received an A or a B in a course at Texas A&M, and you want to take it again.
-You will not get federal financial aid for this class because you already received a passing grade.
-However, your financial aid will not be affected if you are enrolled in 9 other credit hours in addition to the repeated class.
+Not allowed: The student received an A or a B in a course at Texas A&M and wants to take it again.
+The student will not get federal financial aid for this class because they have already received a passing grade.
+However, the student’s financial aid will not be affected if they are enrolled in 9 other credit hours in addition to the repeated class.

-Not allowed: You received a D in a course, then retook it for a better grade and got a C. You want to take it a third time for a better grade.
-You will not get financial aid for this class because you already repeated the class once and received a passing grade each time.
-However, your financial aid will not be affected if you are enrolled in 9 other credit hours in addition to the repeated class.
+Not allowed: The student received a D in a course, then retook it for a better grade and earned a C. The student wants to take it a third time for a better grade.
+The student will not get financial aid for this class because they have already repeated the class once and received a passing grade each time.
+However, the student’s financial aid will not be affected if they are enrolled in 9 other credit hours in addition to the repeated class.

-Caution: You received a C or a D in a course and want to take it again for a better grade.
-You can only retake a course one time if you got a passing grade.
+Caution: The student received a C or a D in a course and wants to take it again for a better grade.
+A course can only be retaken one time if the student received a passing grade.